-Through the planning system, Council plays a role in managing growth, while at the same time responding to community aspirations and providing vibrant, liveable local places for everyone to enjoy.
+Through Plan Melbourne, Council plays a role in managing growth, while at the same time responding to community aspirations and providing vibrant, liveable local places for everyone to enjoy.

 The current South Melbourne Central Structure Plan and South Melbourne Central Urban Design Framework were adopted by Council in 2005.
 Planning controls based on these documents were implemented in 2008.
-Since that time demographic and land use changes have occurred throughout South Melbourne and development pressure has increased.
-The population in South Melbourne is expected to grow by 18.82% from 11,118 in 2020 to 13,210 in 2041.
+Since that time demographic and land use changes have occurred throughout South Melbourne and has development pressure has increased.
 There is also a greater need to address challenges such as climate change and respond to economic impacts from the COVID-19 pandemic.